-Students pursuing the degree of Master of Science (Plan I) or Master of Engineering (Plan II or III) in Electrical Engineering may specialize in the areas of (i) electronics, (ii) power systems, (iii) power electronics, (iv) control systems, (v) applied electromagnetism, and (vi) signal processing.
+Students pursuing the degree of Master of Science (Plan I) or Master of Engineering (Plan II or III) in Electrical Engineering may specialize in the areas of (i) electronics, (ii) power and energy systems, (iii) control systems, (iv) systems and microwave remote sensing, and (v) digital signal processing.

-For students enrolled in MS (Plan I) or ME with project option (Plan II), the program requires a minimum of 30 credits distributed as follows:
+For students enrolled in M.S.
+(Plan I) the program requires a minimum of 30 credits distributed as follows: